GiviExplorer Europe Active Corsica Landscape

 Currency: Euro

-Telephone: Corsica is covered by 3 French phone operators (SFR, Bouygues Télécom, Orange).
+Mobile Networks: France is served by 4 French mobile phone operators (SFR, Bouygues Télécom, Orange Mobile and Free).

 To be able to use your mobile on French territory and choose a French provider, contact your National operator to find out further information.